baldwicc/jsar-demo/README.md

 ## Building the application

 This application uses requirejs to load the various modules in the app folder.
-However, upon build, all of these files are concatenated and minified together to create a small, compressed javascript file.
+It also uses the r.js optimizer to concatenate, minfiy and move all content from `app/` to `dist/`, ready for static deployment.

-Running `grunt` by itself will run through all of the steps of linting the javascript, building out dependencies and ultimately creating `/dist/require.js`.
+Running `grunt` by itself will run through all of the steps of linting the javascript, building out dependencies and ultimately creating content under `/dist/*`.

-## Working with the scaffolded app
+## Working with JSARToolkit

-There's just enough to in place to get you going.
-Go ahead and make your changes to `index.htm`.
-You'll start your javascript work in `app/main.js` by requiring your first modules.
-Past that, well, the world is your oyster.
+TODO

 ### Tests